Din–The Day

 Din–The Day is a 2022 Bangladeshi–Iranian joint produced action film directed by Morteza Atashzamzam and produced by Ananta Jalil under his production banner Monsoon Films.
-The film features Ananta Jalil and Afiea Nusrat Barsha in lead roles.
+The film features Ananta Jalil and Afiea Nusrat Barsha in the lead roles.

 Synopsis

-A Swat agent sent for a mission to destroy an international drug chain and terrorists.
+The story is of a Swat agent sent on a mission to destroy an international drug chain and terrorists.